MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 Configure the OpenAerialMap server used for providing additional imagery for backgrounds.

+### Panoramax URL

+The base URL for a Panoramax instance without the appended "/api".

 ## Layer download and storage

 Download and storage configuration for the tiled imagery layers.